-High school graduates’ post-graduation plans have been rising, with 67% of the 2016 high school graduates in Berks County planning on attending college at a 2- or 4- year institution, up 2 percentage points from 2008, and slightly higher than the current state rate (which declined by 5 percentage points over this time period).
-Several school districts had 75% or more of their graduates plan to attend a 2- or 4-year institution, these were: Wyoming, Wilson, Oley Valley and Daniel Boone.
-Reading had the lowest rate, with only 52% of its graduates planning to go on to a 2- or 4- year institution.
-Berks’ rate ranked it in the middle of neighboring counties, whose college-bound rates ranged from 62% to 84%.
+High school graduates’ post-graduation plans have been rising, with 66% of the 2017 high school graduates in Berks County planning on attending college at a 2- or 4- year institution, up slightly from 2008, and slightly higher than the current state rate (which declined by 5 percentage points over this time period).
+Several school districts had 75% or more of their graduates plan to attend a 2- or 4-year institution, these were: Wyomissing, Wilson, Schuylkill Valley and Fleetwood.
+Reading had the lowest rate, with only 51% of its graduates planning to go on to a 2- or 4- year institution.
+Berks’ rate ranked it in the middle of neighboring counties, whose college-bound rates ranged from 59% to 82%.

 Berks County’s adult education levels are highest for Asian Americans (40% with a bachelor’s degree or higher) followed by whites (31%).
 African Americans and Hispanics in Berks had lower rates of higher education (16% and 9% respectively held a bachelor’s degree or above).
 These rates of higher education by race/ethnicity are generally below the state and national rates for almost every group.
 Additionally, the share of Berks County residents without a high school degree has declined since 2000 for all racial and ethnic groups.

 Young adults provide a regional economy with a supply of young workers and their gain or loss can signal the vibrancy or stagnation of the economy.
 Berks County, like the state, has reversed the early 2000s losses in young adult population, and surpassed its 2000 young adult level in 2012.
 As of 2016, this population has increased 7% compared to 2000, an increase of about 3,200 people.

 |INDICATORS||TREND | BERKS COUNTY|